akstron/Smart-Home-Challenge/README.md

 # Smart Home Challenge

 The project aims to build a fully functional smart home with a lot of automatic features.
+The project was demonstrated at Prosang 2.0 (2020) and got 1st place

 ## Key features